learningequality/kolibri-docs/docs/manage/_users.rst

 Coach Type
 **********

-When you can create a new *Coach* user account, or change the role to *Coach* for an existing user, you can choose between:
+When you create a new *Coach* user account, or change the role to *Coach* for an existing user, you can choose between:

 * **Class coach**, that will have access to the coach dashboard and permissions to instruct ONLY the learners in the classes they are assigned to.
 * **Facility coach**, that will have access to the coach dashboard and permissions to instruct ALL the classes and the learners in the facility.